aiengineeringforgrandmas/aiengineeringforgrandmas/README.md

 ## I ❤️ Making AI More Accessible for Beginners!
 I believe that AI should be accessible to everyone, regardless of their technical background or income level.
-The AI Engineering for Grandmas project is a step towards that vision. - Gregory Kennedy
+The AI Engineering for Grandmas project is a step towards that vision.

 <p align="center">